UniversalRobots/Universal_Robots_ROS_Driver/README.md

 For using the *ur_robot_driver* with a real robot you need to install the **externalcontrol-1.0.urcap** which can be found inside the **resources** folder of this driver.

-**Note**: For installing this URCap a minimal PolyScope version of 3.7 or 5.1 (in case of eSeries) is necessary.
+**Note**: For installing this URCap a minimal PolyScope version of 3.7 or 5.1 (in case of e-Series) is necessary.

 For installing the necessary URCap and creating a program, please see the individual tutorials on